github/copilot-docs/docs/visualstudiocode/extensions.md

-# GitHub Copilot and other VSCode extensions
+# GitHub Copilot and other Visual Studio Code extensions

-This page discusses issues and suggestions for setting up GitHub Copilot together with other popular VSCode extensions.
+This page discusses issues and suggestions for setting up GitHub Copilot together with other popular Visual Studio Code extensions.

 ## Vim (vscodevim)